ssm0801/ScriptAllTheThings/Text to Handwriting - GUI/README.md

 # Text to Handwriting - GUI
-A simple tkinter application that Converts Text to Handwriting
+A tkinter application that Converts Text to Handwriting

 ## Libaries used
  1. tkinter